-Digital Literate: Leaders recognize the need and value of technology and are ready to invest in digital transformation.
+Digital Literate: Leaders recognize the need and value of digital technologies and are ready to invest in digital transformation.
 A roadmap exists, and projects are in the early stages.
 However, business units, functions, and regions are still operating in functional silos rather than being part of a coordinated organization-wide effort.

 Digital Performer: A robust digital mindset exists, and a clear transformation path is defined.
 The talent and data platforms required for digitization were set up.
 Several digital initiatives were successful, and new digital services and businesses were also launched.

-Digital Leader: Digital is embedded throughout the entire organization and is driving innovation, R&D, value delivery, technology adoption, strategy development, and day-to-day operations.
+Digital Leader: Digital is embedded throughout the entire organization and is driving innovation, R&D, value delivery, digital technologies adoption, strategy development, and day-to-day operations.
 The company outperforms its peers in key digital metrics and sees digital as an essential driver of business.

-Digital Maturity Models can give you a clear feeling where you stand today as an organization compared to other players in the marketplace across a number of dimensions.
-As such they can therefore give you an understanding of how far you are compared to the competition.
-The revelation may be useful to help build a business case and argumentation towards top-level management.
+Digital Maturity Models can give you a clear feeling of where you stand today as an organization compared to other players in the marketplace across a number of dimensions.
+As such, they can therefore give you an understanding of how far you are compared to the competition.
+The revelation may be useful to help build a business case and argumentation toward top-level management.

-However, Digital Maturity Models do have their limits which have to be understood:
+However, Digital Transformation Maturity Models do have their limits which have to be understood:

 1. It does not tell you where to invest.